sbwp/reddit-comment-checker/README.md

 setTimeout(() => commentChecker.stopPolling(), 604800000); // Give up after 3 days
 ```

 Note: All API keys, app IDs, app secrets, usernames, passwords, etc in this documentation are intended to be fake and nonfunctional.
-If you discover that any of these do in face correspond to a real account or app, please create an Issue on this project so I can correct the mistake.
+If you discover that any of these do in face correspond to a real app or account that is currently in use, please create an Issue on this project so I can correct the mistake.